ZmicerS/EWarehouse/README.md

 ErrorHandler is used.
 Implemented several unit tests for Angular.

-The server side is implemented by ASP.NET Core.v2.2.
+The server side is implemented by ASP.NET Core v2.2.
 The server side uses a multi-layer architecture.
 MySql is used as the database.
 To work with the database, the Entity Framework Core Code First is used.